Kessler on CNN dicussing DOMA

-Yes, family law attorneys in Georgia, including Kessler, Schwarz & Solomiany, P.C., represent gay people going through difficult break ups.
-Even though the Courts cannot offer traditional assistance as they do with divorcing heterosexual people, gay people may have legal rights due to their ownership of property together, having children together, or voluntarily granting each other legal rights such as through a Power of Attorney.
+Yes, family law attorneys in Georgia, including Kessler & Solomiany, P.C., represent gay people going through difficult break ups.
+With the change in the law, same sex divorces really should be no different than opposite sex divorces.
+There may still be an underlying bias in a jury, judge or expert, but the law should now apply equally.
 Our firm is also skilled at negotiation, mediation and arbitration, and several of our attorneys are certified in collaborative law, all of which may allow us to help you resolve your legal issues with little or no litigation.

 Are gay people discriminated against or treated badly in the Court system in Georgia?

-Our experience has been that gay people are treated with the same respect and sensitivity that heterosexual people are in the Georgia courts, although their legal rights are different from those of divorcing heterosexual couples.
+Our experience has been that gay people are treated with the same respect and sensitivity that heterosexual people are in the Georgia courts, although their legal rights were historically different from those of divorcing heterosexual couples.

 If I have questions about my legal rights or think I need an attorney, how do I contact the firm?

-Our main telephone number is 404-688-8810.
+Our main telephone number is (404) 688-8810.
 Our receptionist, office manager or any paralegal will be happy to schedule a consultation with one of our attorneys.
-A one hour consultation with a lawyer is $250.00 [consultations with Mr. Kessler, however, are $450.00 or $350.00 with any other partner].
+A one hour consultation with an associate lawyer is $250.00 [consultations with Mr. Kessler, however, are $500.00 and other partners’ rates vary].